vgentile0/TopoMap/README.md

 Made by Monica Avella, Ivan Belvito, Vincenzo Gentile, Antonio Favuzzi

-- At present, this tool doesn't have GUI.
 - The graph will be saved in /Documents/TopoMap

 Still work in progress, estimated completion date december 2024.